Gender and gender identity

 Note: Some other organisations will offer a third gender or other gender options when you are filling out their forms, and some will not.

-How can I change my gender on official records like my birth certificate and passport?
+Can I change my gender on official records like my birth certificate and passport?

-It is relatively easy to change your gender on your passport, driver’s licence and health records.
+Yes, it is relatively easy to change your gender on your passport, driver’s licence and health records.

 For more information about the current process, see “Changing gender markers and names” later in this chapter.

 Proving your gender identity

 What if I’m asked for proof of my gender identity?

 Government and private organisations can require you to provide proof of your identity when you’re dealing with them, but you shouldn’t be asked to provide more proof than a cisgender person (a person who is not transgender).

 If you are asked for a higher standard of proof than other people, you could complain to the Human Rights Commission (see in this chapter, “Discrimination based on sex, gender or sexual orientation”).

 If you think an organisation is treating transgender and cisgender people differently, one option for taking action is to start by asking the agency for both its cisgender and transgender policies.
 This would allow you to compare the policies, make sure the organisation is in fact acting within its policies, and possibly encourage change.